Individual Grants

 Introduction

-The fund aims to support accredited education and training routes including Higher Education, the Performing Arts, Sports, Apprenticeships and other employment, and to widen participation in different academic subjects and educational activities.
+We want to support accredited education and training routes including higher education, music and other arts, sports, apprenticeships, employment, and also to widen participation in different academic subjects and educational activities.

 Who can apply for this money?